 "The bid/cover ratio measured just 2.09 in comparison to the six auction average of 2.41 (in fact, May's bid/cover was the lowest since 2011)," Janney Capital Markets analyst Guy LeBas said in a commentary.
 "It seems that we've finally found a level at which the demand for duration is fading."

-That 3.440 percent high yield was more than two basis points more than the market level signaled just before the auction and drove selling of 30-year bonds even as other Treasury maturities rose or steadied.
+That 3.440 percent high yield was more than two basis points over the market level signaled just before the auction and drove selling of 30-year bonds even as other Treasury maturities rose or steadied.
 The 30-year fell 4/32 in price on Thursday.

-On Friday, other Treasuries were mostly down or flat in price.
+On Friday, other Treasuries were mostly little changed or flat in price.
 Ten-year Treasury notes yielded 2.6179 percent, reflecting a price decline of 4/32.